DigitalRuby/MailDemon/README.md

 Mail Demon is great for sending notifications, announcements and even text messages.
 See <a href='http://smsemailgateway.com/'>SMS Email Gateway</a> for more information on text messages.

-Setup Instructions:
+## Project Setup Instructions:
-- Download code, open in Visual Studio, set release configuration.
+- Download code, open in Visual Studio or VS Code, set release configuration.
 - Update appsettings.json with your settings.
 I recommend an SSL certificate.
 Lets encrypt is a great option.
 Make sure to set the users to something other than the default.
 - Right click on project, select 'publish' option.
 - Find the publish folder (right click on project and open in explorer), then browse to bin/release/publish/netcoreapp and make sure it looks good.